Local Action, Global Impact Activity: Studying Community and Place

 More specifically, we’re looking for the intersection of economic vitality, ecological integrity, and social equity.
 Find the balance where each of these criteria are met, and that’s the center of sustainability.

 Education for Sustainability (EFS) is an approach that empowers students to strive for, and thrive in, a more sustainable future.
-This is learning that links knowledge, inquiry, and action so students can create the conditions for sustainability now, and carry this activism into their adult lives.
+This is learning that links knowledge, inquiry, and action so students can create the conditions for sustainability now and in their adult lives.

 Activities